kazvee/time-tracker/README.md

 ## Installation

-- Fork this repository to your own GitHub account.
+- Fork this repository to your own GitHub account
-- Clone your fork onto your local device.
+- Clone your fork onto your local device
-- Install all dependencies using the npm i (or npm install) command.
+- Install all dependencies using the npm i (or npm install) command
-- Start the web server using the npm start command.
-The app will be served at [http://localhost:3000](http://localhost:3000/).
+- Start the web server using the npm start command
-- Navigate to [http://localhost:3000](http://localhost:3000/) in your browser.
+- Navigate to [http://localhost:3000](http://localhost:3000/) in your browser
-- Choose a date on the calendar, and click the <kbd>Submit</kbd> button. 📅
+- Choose a date on the calendar, and click the <kbd>Submit</kbd> button

 ## Thanks and Acknowledgements